 - Salt and Pepper

-What kind of steak is good for steak and eggs?
+What kind of steak is used for steak and eggs?

 Glad you asked!
-What you’re looking for is a well-marbled and tender cut of steak, and there are quite a few of those to choose from:
+You can make this recipe with ground beef patties or cube steaks, but what you’re looking for is a well-marbled and tender cut of steak, and there are quite a few of those to choose from, like so:

 - Chuck Eye